onap/multicloud-openstack/kilo/README.md

 # WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

 # Micro service of network service life cycle management.

+Note: This MultiCloud Plugin service for OpenStack Kilo was inherited from OPEN-O repo and never enabled for ONAP.